Skip To Main Content

 Title I Programs

-The district and each school receiving Title I funds shall develop a written parent involvement policy in accordance with 20 USC 6318.
+In addition, the district and each school receiving Title 1 funds shall develop a written parent/guardian and

 Comparability of Services

-2. The ratio of students to teachers, administrators, and other staff at each Title I school shall not exceed 110 percent of the average ratio across nonTitle I schools;
+a.
+The ratio of students to instructional staff at each Title 1 school within a grade span, which shall not exceed 110 percent of the average ratio for all non-Title 1 district schools within that grade span

 In determining comparability, the district shall not include staff salary differentials for years of employment.
-The district also may exclude unpredictable changes in student enrollment or personnel assignments that occur after the beginning of the school year, state and local funds expended for language instruction educational programs, state and local funds expended for the excess costs of providing services to disabled students, and supplemental state or local funds expended in any school attendance area or school for programs that specifically meet the intent and purposes of Title I.
+The district also may exclude unpredictable changes in student enrollment or personnel assignments that occur after the beginning of the school year, state and local funds expended for language instruction educational programs, state and local funds expended for the excess costs of providing services to students with disabilities, disabled students, and supplemental state or local funds expended in any school attendance area or school for programs that specifically meet the intent and purposes of Title I.

 Program Evaluation